nx10-devs/ios-sdk/README.md

 ### Stopping Telemetry
 Stops the telemetry tracking.
 This is highly recommended when your app goes into the background or when a specific view is dismissed to preserve battery life and prevent unnecessary processing.

+Note: calling `NX10Core.shared.telemetryService?.stopTelemetry()` will also upload telemetry data that has been collected and reclaim memory by flushing the collected data.

 **In SwiftUI (App Backgrounding - Recommended):**
 Using `@Environment(\.scenePhase)` allows you to detect exactly when the entire application goes into the background.
 ```swift